Conduct a review of BuddyPress plugins

-Updated by Matt Gold over 11 years ago
+Updated by Matt Gold almost 12 years ago

 I think these are important considerations to keep in mind.
 I guess I'm thinking, though, that we need some kind of transparency here so that I (and others) can know when you've already considered, and possibly rejected as not "truly interesting," BP plugins.
 For instance, have you already thought about some of the plugins mentioned in this ticket , like Achievements and BP Rate Forum Posts?

-Updated by Boone Gorges over 6 years ago
+Updated by Boone Gorges almost 7 years ago

 - Status changed from Reporter Feedback to Rejected